stoerr/CoDeveloperGPTengine/src/site/markdown/index.md

 ## Functionality

-The `Developers ChatGPT ToolBench` provides ChatGPT with read and optionally write access to the directory in which it is started.
+The `Co-Developer GPT engine` provides ChatGPT with read and optionally write access to the directory in which it is started.
 It provides ChatGPT with several operations that it can use on the files in that directory, including:

 - Listing the files in a directory